 After the worksheet, you will find a table that you can complete with information specific to the colleges you are researching.
-Remember, you should plan to apply to at least one reach, one match, and one safety college.
+Remember, you should plan to apply to at least one to two reach, one to two target, and one likely college.